RobertFach/npm-free-registry/README.md

 The development of the registry is based on the following guidelines:
 - seperation of application and backend (this is the main drawback of the [npm-registry-couchapp](https://github.com/RobertFach/npm-registry-couchapp) backend)
 - extensibility and plugability (in the future, we want to try out microservice architectures)
-- agile, test-driven development with continues integration and continues delivery
+- agile, test-driven development with continuous integration and continuous delivery
 - Hyper-* (tm) :-)

 ## Registry API specification